LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://127.0.0.1/assets/lab1-4.png)

-By using WSL, I can run Linux-based commands and utilities without the need for a virtual machine or dual-boot setup, which saves both time and resources.
-This approach is ideal for development work where access to Linux-based tools is necessary while maintaining the flexibility of a Windows system.
+By using WSL, I can run Linux-based commands and utilities without the need for a virtual machine, which saves both time and resources.

 ## Install Linux Packages